theautumn/panel_gen/README.md

 * a T1 card
 * a channel bank of some sort containing FXO cards

 The Panel switch requires the FXO cards in the channel bank to be configured with fxs_ls signalling.
-The DAHDI configs are part of this repo in the <code>etc</code> directory.
-The channel bank configs from the Adit 600 will be added to the repo once I can connect to it again to download them.
+The DAHDI configs are part of this repo in the <code>etc</code> directory, and the Adit configs are part of this repository also.
+Please note that your hardware and software may vary from what I used, but the configs should be a good starting place nonetheless.

 Setup
 -----